ShaileshRawat1403/sans_serif_sentiments/portfolio/jira-migration/README.md

-# ğŸ§© Project Manifesto: Migration to JIRA
+#  Project Manifesto: Migration to JIRA

 **Title**: Aligning Projects, People, and Processes

 ---

-## ğŸ“Œ Project Summary
+##  Project Summary

 This initiative aims to migrate all project and task management workflows from decentralized tools (Trello, Excel, Basecamp, emails) to **JIRA**, enabling scalable, auditable, and standardized project tracking across the organization.